ZynCarpets/ZynCarpets/docs/README.md

 ## Customization

 ### Content Updates
-- Modify `js/config.js` for dynamic content
+- Modify content directly within `js/script.js` for elements like services, testimonials, features, etc.
+- For site configuration values that are injected during build (e.g., Google Analytics ID, Formspree endpoint, Google Site Verification code), ensure the corresponding GitHub Secrets are correctly set in your repository settings.
+The `scripts/build.js` script handles their injection into the HTML placeholders (`{{PLACEHOLDER_NAME}}`) during the deployment workflow.
-- Update images in the `assets/images` directory
+- Update images in the `assets/images` directory.
-- Edit styles in the `assets/css` directory
+- Edit styles in the `assets/css` directory.

 ## Browser Support